utpal-barman/u-credit-card-flutter/README.md

 ),
 ```

+If you want to disable the card logo you can pass `disableShowingCardLogo: true`, but this property was introduced after v1.0.6

 #### Additional Customizations
 To further customize the card, you can add a background image by using the `backgroundDecorationImage` property.
 Additionally, you can include a logo for the card provider using the `cardProviderLogo` property.
 This logo can be positioned on either the left or the right side of the card using the `cardProviderLogoPosition` property.